AfalpHy/AtomCompiler/README.md

 # AtomCompiler

-A toy compiler for fun
+A toy compiler for entertainment

 # Grammar
 ~~~